RECOMMENDATION: One and a half (1 ½) teaspoons mixed with water or juice each day or as otherwise directed by a healthcare professional.

 DOES NOT CONTAIN: Gluten, yeast, soy, dairy, fish, shellfish, peanuts, tree nuts, egg, GMO’s, artificial colors, artificial sweeteners, or artificial preservatives.

-Inositol is a pseudo vitamin often referred to as vitamin B8.
+Inositol is a compound often referred to as vitamin B8.
 Inositol aids in the metabolism of fats, and assists in the production of healthy cells in the bone marrow, intestines and ocular membranes.
 It also assists in the transportation of fats throughout the body and in neural communication.
 Inositol functions to support vascular health, and is important in hair growth.
 It is present in all body tissues, but the highest concentrations are found in the brain, heart and lens of the eye.

 The term “inositol” typically refers to a specific isomer, “Myo-inositol” (MI).
 It is the most prominent form and occurs widely in nature.
 MI not only serves as a precursor molecule for inositol lipid synthesis, but also serves as a physiologically important osmolyte.(1)